Chia-Network/chia-blockchain/docs/5-protocols.md

 class NewChallenge:
     challenge_hash: bytes32
 ```
-Message to notify the harvester of a new challenge.
+This message notifies the harvester of a new challenge.
 The harvester looks up the challenge in each of the plots, and computes the quality.
 This requires around 7 disk seeks for each quality.
 Each plot is expected to have one proof of space on average, so for 50 plots, a harvester would have around 50 qualities.